Clotildelevou/Clotildelevou/README.md

 ## About me

 Hello, welcome on my Github profile !
 My surname is Clou and I'm an engineering student specialized in low level IT.
 I am currently a research student at the [SEAL Laboratory](https://seal.epita.fr/) at EPITA Paris.
 I really enjoy system, electronics and robotics.
+I am very curious about computer architecture and i really want to learn more about it.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Clotildelevou&count_private=true&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)